Gary Kirsten

-Gary Kirsten (born 23 November 1967) is a South African cricket coach and former cricketer who was a member of the South Africa team that won the 1998 ICC KnockOut Trophy.
+Gary Kirsten (born 23 November 1967) is a South African cricket coach and former cricketer who played as a left-handed batter.
+He has served as the head coach of Sri Lanka since 2026.

-Kirsten played 101 Test matches and 185 One Day Internationals for South Africa between 1993 and 2004, mainly as an opening batsman.
-His half brother Peter also played provincial cricket for Western Province, and then later for the South Africa cricket team which included the highlight of the 1992 Cricket World Cup.
+Kirsten played 101 Test and 185 One Day International (ODI) matches for South Africa between 1993 and 2004, mainly as an opening batter.
+As of June 2026, he is South Africa's fifth-highest all time run-scorer in Tests.
+He was a member of the South Africa team that won the 1998 ICC KnockOut Trophy.
+In domestic cricket, Kirsten represented Western Province between 1987 and 2004.

-Kirsten was the coach of the Indian cricket team from 2008 to 2011, going on to win the 2011 Cricket World Cup.
-He was appointed as the coach of the South African cricket team in June 2011, and he stepped down in August 2013.
-For a brief period in 2024, he also coached the Pakistan national cricket team.
+Following his retirement as a player, he served as the head coach of several national teams, including India from 2008 to 2011, that won the 2011 ICC Cricket World Cup, South Africa from 2011 to 2013, and Pakistan in 2024.
+Kirsten also served as the head coach of Hobart Hurricanes in the Big Bash League (BBL) from 2017 to 2018, as well as the head coach of Royal Challengers Bangalore in the Indian Premier League (IPL) in 2019.

 Playing career

 Kirsten made his Test debut against Australia in Melbourne in 1993.
 He retired from international cricket in 2004 after crafting a match-winning 76 in his final innings, against New Zealand.
 Against the same country, he had made history by becoming the first-ever Protea to play in 100 Test matches.

 Over the years, Kirsten gained a reputation as being a sturdy batsman in both Test cricket and One Day cricket.
 He could up the tempo of an innings if he needed to, but more often than not he simply waited for the bad ball in test cricket.
 He was also a reliable fielder.
 Kirsten held the South African records for most runs and centuries in a Test career, before both were surpassed by Jacques Kallis.
 He was the first Test batsman to make hundreds against each of the other 9 Test nations.
 He scored 275 runs against England as a result of batting for over 14 1/2 hours as South Africa followed on at Kingsmead in Durban, it still stands as the second-longest innings (in terms of duration) in Test history.

 The high score was later surpassed by Graeme Smith when he made 277 against England in 2003.
 He still holds the record for highest innings by a South African in a One Day International; 188 not-out made against the United Arab Emirates during the 1996 World Cup, which is the tenth highest innings of all time in One Day International cricket, and the third-highest score in World Cup cricket history.
 This record stood until it was surpassed by Chris Gayle who scored 215 against Zimbabwe in 2015.
 Later, that record was surpassed by Martin Guptill who scored 237* against the West Indies in the quarter-finals of that very World Cup.